AngeloDZ/Portfolio_Projects/IMDB Top 250 SQL Analysis/README.md

 For this query, I thought I would use some sort of self join.
 My thought was to first find the highest ratings for each decade, then perform a JOIN on the original table to then match both the ratings and decades to select the corresponding titles.

-I first altered the query for 3.1, changing the AVG function to a MAX, to find the maxium rating for each decade.
+I first altered the query for 3.1, changing the AVG function to a MAX, to find the maximum rating for each decade.
 I then used it as a CTE to perform a join on the original table, and it seemed to do the trick!